-We’ve all been there—you sit down with a snack, ready to Indulge your favorite show, only to realize… it’s gone from Netflix.
-Or you find out a movie you own isn’t available on any streaming service.
-Annoying, right?
+We’ve all been there: you sit down to enjoy your favorite snack and watch your favorite show, only to remember that it’s no longer available on Netflix.
+Or, worse yet, find that a movie you own as a digital copy is no longer available on any streaming service.
+It’s frustrating, isn’t it?

 Why Stream from a VPS Instead of Home?